mthambipillai/cert-anomaly-ids/Wiki.md

 ### IsolationForest

 IsolationForest is an anomaly detection algorithm adapted from the RandomForest algorithm.
 The main idea is that if a point is isolated in a data space, its path in a decision tree will be much shorter because after a few splits it becomes the only data point in that subspace and no further splitting is possible.
 IsolationForest creates a number of IsolationTrees, each one takes a set of samples from the data to compute the splitting decisions.
 Then each point in the dataset goes through each tree to compute the average path length which are then mapped to anomaly scores such that shorter path lengths have scores closer to 1.0.
+More details about IsolationForest can be found [here](https://cs.nju.edu.cn/zhouzh/zhouzh.files/publication/icdm08b.pdf).

 The following parameters can be tuned :